Rare event sampling for moving targets: extremes of temperature and daily precipitation in a general circulation model: Results

 \subsection{Ensemble spreading rate}

-\citeA{Finkel2024bringing} found that the optimal $\delta$ was well estimated as the time $t_{3/8}$ when a perturbed ensemble disperses to a fraction $3/8$ of its saturation dispersion.
-Having measured the optimal AST by grid search in the previous section, we now compare it with $t_{3/8}$, which is computed by the following branching procedure (same as in \citeA{Finkel2024bringing}):
+\citeA{Finkel2024bringing} found that the optimal $\delta$ was well estimated as the time $t_{3/8}$ after which a perturbed ensemble disperses to a fraction $3/8$ of its saturation dispersion.
+To test the generalization of this rule, we now compare the optimal AST found by grid search in the previous section with $t_{3/8}$ for the GCM, computed by the branching procedure specified below (same as in \citeA{Finkel2024bringing}).
+The results demonstrate that saturation dispersion remains a useful guide, but the specific value $3/8$ needs quantitative adjustment.
+The branching procedure is as follows:

 \begin{enumerate} \item Draw an initial condition $X(0)\sim\rho_0$, in our case a snapshot from the long DNS run plus some additional spinup of 60 days for good measure.